clef-men/zoo/bench/README.md

 ## Benchmark setting

-Those benchmark results were produced on Gabriel's 12-cores AMD Ryzen 5 7640U machine, set at a fixed frequency of 2GHz.
+Those benchmark results were produced on a 12-cores AMD Ryzen 5 7640U machine, set at a fixed frequency of 2GHz.

 The benchmarks were *not* run in an isolated environment, so at least